 Bio

 In 2010, Thomas earned an Associate of Applied Science in Photographic Technology from Oakland Community College with Cum Laude Honors.
 In 2019, she received her BFA in Photography from the College for Creative Studies with Honors, along with the Imre J. Molnar Artistic Achievement Award.
-In 2022, Thomas was selected for the Gilbert Fellowship––a full-tuition scholarship supporting her graduate studies.
-She earned her MFA in Photography from the Cranbrook Academy of Art in 2024.
+In 2022, Thomas was awarded a full-tuition scholarship to support her graduate studies, earning her MFA in Photography from the Cranbrook Academy of Art in 2024.
 The same year, Thomas was a recipient of the Aperture & Google Pixel Creator Labs Photo Fund.
-She secured her first international residency, scheduled for 2026 at the Château Orquevaux Artist Residency in France.

 © Rachel Elise Thomas, All Rights Reserved